Geographic Distribution and Habitat

 Behavior and Lifestyle

-Little research data is available about this species, attributed, perhaps, to the red-eared guenon’s nature, described as “secretive,” “shy,” and “unobtrusive.”
+Little research data are available about this species, attributed, perhaps, to the red-eared guenon’s nature, described as “secretive,” “shy,” and “unobtrusive.”
 Compared to other guenon species, red-eared guenons are much quieter as they go about their daily activities, drawing less attention to themselves.
 They are active during daylight hours, making them diurnal, and they spend most their time in the trees, making them arboreal.
 Sleeping sites are in trees.

 Scientific studies have found that most guenon species move primarily by quadrupedal locomotion (that is, they advance forward by using all four limbs), followed by climbing and leaping.
 They leap only 10 percent of the time.
 Climbing and leaping are associated with limb proportion, and not the size of the monkey.